Cry for You – The Album

-Cry for You – The Album is the debut studio album by Swedish singer September in the United Kingdom.
+Cry for You – The Album is the first compilation album by Swedish singer-songwriter Petra Marklund (performing as September) released in the United Kingdom.
 The album was released on 2 August 2009, as a digital download by Hard2Beat Records.
 The album includes new material, along with new versions of other songs from previous albums, including a new edit of "Satellites", due to it not being originally released in the UK by Hard2Beat and on a different label.
 Cry for You features her singles that were released in the UK; "Satellites", "Cry for You", "Can't Get Over" and "Until I Die".
 Despite "Cry for You" peaking at five on the UK Singles Chart, the album failed to chart on the UK Albums Chart.